 Before I joined the “121 China-America Teaching Cooperation Program”, I did some research about all the universities on that list, and Mansfield University was most attractive to me because of its four core values: character, scholarship, culture and service.
 MU is willing to accept and share different academic and cultural exchanges from all over the world.
 Therefore, I made the decision firmly and applied to this university in fall 2016.
 To be honest, as a visiting scholar from China, I have to say that I was really nervous to go to a country which I have never been to before, but when I arrived at Elmira (ELM) airport and met Dean (John) Ulrich and Dr. (Brad) Lint, they were so nice to welcome and arrange all the things for me.

-This is a very beautiful place with forests and yuan-li-2mountains all around the campus.
+This is a very beautiful place with forests and mountains all around the campus.
 All the areas are very clean and quiet, providing a high quality environment for studying.
 During the convocation ceremony at the beginning of this semester, the campus was flooded with smiling, happy students and faculty.
 They talked with each other about their holidays as well as plans for the new semester.

 So far, I have been doing research at Mansfield University for four months, and I have seen the faculty try to their best to create a relaxing and harmonious environment for students.
 Professors are happy to answer questions asked by students, periodically inspect students’ performance, and talk with students who may need help.
 They do not treat the students as numbers’, they treat them as original and inventive adults.